ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 #### Solidity Usage

-Almost all of the respondents use Solidity for personal projects outside of work (93%), while 68% say they also use Solidity at work and code in another programming language at work.
+Almost all of the respondents use Solidity for personal projects outside of work (93%).
+More than half of the respondents (68%) also say they use Solidity at work and/or code in another programming language at work.

 27% of respondents stated to be managing a programming team while 8% are students.